 There are career opportunities available globally and for a wide range of salaries.
-Typical kinds of work assignments include illustration executed for magazines, newspapers, newsletters, annual reports, advertising, book jackets, CD covers, posters, etc. The Illustration program has kept up with a changing industry and graduates hold fulfilling employment across the nation and in many foreign countries.
-Because of this, UCM's program continues to grow in both numbers and quality.
-The combination of talent, motivation, program content, and excellent instruction continues to serve our commercial art students' career objectives well.
+Work assignments include illustration executed for printed and web advertising, entertainment, and technical fields.
+The Illustration program serves the needs of a changing industry and graduates hold fulfilling employment across the nation and in many foreign countries.
+The combination of talent, motivation, program content, and excellent instruction continues to serve our Illustration students' career objectives well.

 State-of-the Art Facilities

 UCM's Office of Career Services assists students seeking internships, summer and campus jobs, part-time, and full-time employment.
 They also provide assistance with writing cover letters and resumes and offer a career library, mock interviews, and career counseling.
 The office also serves representatives of business, government, industry, and education who are looking for prospective employees.
 Over 700 employers visit UCM each year to conduct interviews on campus.
-Career Services may be reached at 660- 543-4985 or email@example.com.
-Visit their website at www.ucmo.edu/career/students/.
+Career Services may be reached at 660-543-4985 or email@example.com.
+Visit their website at ucmo.edu/career/students/.